 So we went for ‘pick your own’ from local flower farmer, Anna’s Country Flowers, just a couple of miles away.

-British Flowers Week has just finished.
+British Flowers Week takes place once a year.
 There has been a boom in flower farming here in Britain, for people who want their flowers ‘grown not flown.’
 British Flowers Week champions the cause of using local, seasonal flowers for a natural, contemporary feel.

 The British Flowers Week website list some flower farms where you can either pick your own or order directly from them.
 And you can find others on Flowers from the Farm and The British Flower Collective.
 In fact, I found Anna’s Country Flowers on Instagram.

 An extra tip: Anna advised us to keep the flowers in a dark, cool place for as long as possible.
 We arranged them in vases on Friday and Saturday, but kept the vases in the basement until Sunday.
 It turned out to be a surprisingly hot weekend – if we’d put the flowers out in the marquee on Saturday, some of them would have wilted.

 We’re doing all the catering ourselves.
 Faversham – where I live – has a market on Tuesdays, Fridays and Saturdays.
 The greengrocery stall had some wonderful produce, usually locally grown.